f5devcentral/f5-rseries-training/docs/rseries_security.rst

 Viewing Audit Logs via F5OS API
 -------------------------------

-You cannot view audit logs fomr the API, but you may download them from the system.
+You cannot view audit logs from the API, but you may download them from the system.